PeterGyger/stevemar.github.io/_posts/2015-07-06-viewing-keystone-cadf-notifications-with-ceilometer-and-rabbitmq.md

 ---
 title: "Viewing Keystone CADF notifications with Ceilometer and RabbitMQ"
 excerpt: "Taking a hack at making sure Keystone and Ceilometer can talk CADF lingo"
 tags:
   - software
   - openstack
 image:
-  path: /images/openstack-arch.svg
+  path: /images/generic/openstack-arch.svg
-  thumbnail: /images/openstack-arch.svg
+  thumbnail: /images/generic/openstack-arch.svg
 ---

 _Originally posted on [https://developer.ibm.com/opentech/2015/07/06/viewing-keystone-cadf-notifications-with-ceilometer-and-rabbitmq/](https://developer.ibm.com/opentech/2015/07/06/viewing-keystone-cadf-notifications-with-ceilometer-and-rabbitmq/)_

 This post is long overdue, but better late than never!
 This post will show how a user can view Keystone CADF notifications in both Ceilometer and RabbitMQ.
 To start, let's go over some basic concepts first.

-## Definitions:
+## Definitions

 * **Events**: An event is triggered when a user accesses certain APIs (i.e.: an administrator creates a new user)
 * **Auditing**: We want to be able to figure out who did what, from where, and to what resource.